 Biography

-Tonev has participated in numerous exhibitions including: "Red Vienna" at the Wien Museum in Vienna (2019), “So Far, So Right.
-A Study of Reforms and Transitions Across Borders” at Kuandu Museum of Fine Arts in Taipei (2018), “I and the Others.
-Collection on Display VI” at Museum der Moderne Salzburg in Salzburg (2014) and “Why Duchamp?
+Tonev’s recent solo projects include the exhibition “Tales from the Dustbin of History” at Bildraum 01 in Vienna (2023) and the web-based work “Late Night in Sorrento” (2020) hosted by Akademie Schloss Solitude in Stuttgart and ZKM | Center for Art and Media in Karlsruhe.
+Amongst others, he has participated in “Making Worlds: An Imagineering Project” at the Museum of Contemporary Art in Taipei (2022), "Red Vienna" at the Vienna Museum in Vienna (2019), “So Far, So Right: A Study of Reforms and Transitions Across Borders” at the Kuandu Museum of Fine Arts in Taipei (2018), “I and the Others: Collection on Display VI” at Museum der Moderne Salzburg in Salzburg (2014) and “Why Duchamp?
 From object to museum and back (125 years)” at the Museum for Contemporary Art in Sofia (2012).
-His recent project “Late Night in Sorrento” (2020) represents a web-based work hosted by Akademie Schloss Solitude in Stuttgart and ZKM | Center for Art and Media in Karlsruhe.
 Download full CV here.